mikejramsey56/ruby_cucumber_webdriver/README.md

 The plan is to add additional methods to support waiting for JavaScript to complete for the **Angular** and **Prototype** (Ajax) frameworks

+###cucumber.yml###

+A cucumber.yml file was created in the .config directory.
+It currently defines one profile **html_report**.
+To execute this profile enter:

+    cucumber --profile html_report

+This generate the following command:

+    cucumber --format progress --format html --out=features_report.html

+The user is encouraged to add additional command line shortcuts to cucumber.yml